Waldemar-DataScience/Bank-Marketing/README.md

 The Decision Tree was most effective algorithm with 92,7% accuracy.

-Future improvements are planned.
-Some are marked in TODO comments, also I am going to add new algorithms.
+Future improvements: to add new algorithms and perform more systematic hyperparameter tuning for all models.

-*This is version 0.9 from 28 December 2020.*
+*This is version 0.9.1 from 7 January 2021.*